The Problem: ESA WorldCover#

 COG Tile Cache#

-The Hilbert curve ordering is important: it keeps the 2D working set compact, so workers processing adjacent batches read from nearby regions of the source data.
-This dramatically improves COG tile cache hit rates compared to row-major or random ordering.
+Tiles are grouped into Hilbert-contiguous batches of 32 for processing.
+The Hilbert curve ordering keeps the 2D working set compact, so adjacent batches read from nearby source regions — improving cache hit rates compared to row-major or random ordering.

 Pyramid Downsampling#